sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 ## Loading OnlyKey DUO Firmware {#loading-onlykey-firmware}

+{% include callout.html content="**Backup OnlyKey** - It is always a good idea to create a backup prior to upgrading.
+Do this by going to the Backup/Restore tab in the OnlyKey app.
+Ensure you have a copy of your backup key/passphrase ([User Guide Backup Instructions here](https://docs.crp.to/usersguide.html#secure-encrypted-backup-anywhere))." type="default" %}

 ### Download Firmware

 There is a tab named Firmware in the app.
 This may be used to load the latest firmware onto OnlyKey directly through the OnlyKey app.

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/pages/images/firmware-duo.png)

-- Download <a href="https://github.com/trustcrypto/OnlyKey-Firmware/releases/download/v3.0.1-prod/Signed_OnlyKey_3_0_1_STD.txt" target="_blank" download>OnlyKey DUO firmware</a>
+- Download <a href="https://github.com/trustcrypto/OnlyKey-Firmware/releases/download/v3.0.2-prod/Signed_OnlyKey_3_0_2_STD.txt" target="_blank" download>OnlyKey DUO firmware</a>

+### Load Signed Firmware

 - Go to the Firmware tab in the app
 - Follow the instructions in the app to load firmware

-{% include note.html content="You can ensure the integrity of your downloaded file by verifying the checksum. <br>Signed_OnlyKey_3_0_1_STD.txt SHA 256 checksum:<br>
+{% include note.html content="You can ensure the integrity of your downloaded file by verifying the checksum. <br>Signed_OnlyKey_3_0_2_STD.txt SHA 256 checksum:<br>
-2e35145ec335b6a78603e6a557c917ae83cab716c8bb66bde3a4a58c88deca50" %}
+d547df850e963ca0c49f2b04dd91cd6dd845c00affbe3b9b552042d5ad196ce0" %}

 ## OnlyKey Accessories / Mobile Support {#onlykey-accessories-mobile-support}